Wrongful conviction of Juan Rivera: Murder of Delwin Foxworth

 In 2014 when DNA testing was conducted on evidence from the Staker crime scene, a match was found with DNA taken from evidence in the murder in 2000 of a North Chicago, Illinois man.
 Thirty-nine-year-old Delwin Foxworth was reportedly attacked by three burglars in his North Chicago home in January 2000.
 He was held at gunpoint and tied up before being beaten with a board, doused with gasoline, and set on fire.
 He was able to extinguish the flames and seek help, but he later died in August 2002 as a result of his injuries.

 Foxworth's girlfriend, who had witnessed the attack, identified Marvin Tyrone Williford as the killer.
 Williford was tried largely on that eyewitness testimony; he never confessed and no physical evidence linked him to the crime.

 Williford was convicted of the murder of Foxworth and is serving an 80-year sentence.
 His DNA was excluded from that found in a blood sample on the board used in the Foxworth attack.
 Williford's attorneys insist that the DNA from the Staker crime scene, which matches that in blood from the board used to beat Foxworth, proves that Williford is innocent of the latter attack.
 The two other suspects in the Foxworth case have not been identified.

 "While Mr. Rivera fought to clear his name and officials fought to keep him in prison, the man who really committed the crime was free to commit this additional crime", said Steven Art, one of Rivera's attorneys.
 "It's the antithesis of good policing in our society.
 The community suffers as well".
 The DNA profile has been entered into criminal databases, but has not yet been identified.

 Settlement

 After serving 20 years in prison, Rivera filed a federal civil rights case against officials of the city of Waukegan and Lake County for wrongful conviction.
-He received a US$20 million settlement, at the time the largest-ever settlement for a wrongful conviction in U.S. history.
+In 2015, he received a $20 million settlement, at the time the largest-ever settlement for a wrongful conviction in U.S. history.